This post contains affiliate links. Read the full disclosure here

 What is bookkeeping?
 Bookkeeping vs. Accounting

 What is bookkeeping, and how is it different from accounting?
 We hear that question all the time.
-Those who aren’t fully aware of what bookkeeping often confuse the job with accounting.
+Those who aren’t fully aware of what bookkeeping often confuse it with accounting.
 But the truth is, these are two different jobs which at times may overlap.

 What does a bookkeeper do?